Jbai795/Mostree-pub/README.md

 ## Build

-The library is *cross platform* and has been tested on Linux 20.04.
+This project is has been tested on Ubuntu 20.04.
 The dependencies are:

  * [libOTe](https://github.com/osu-crypto/libOTe)
  * [Boost](http://www.boost.org/) ( _networking_ Boost 1.75.0)